icefoxen/WorldDat/README.md

-simple to use, composable, robust, swift, easy to figure out and debug and incorporate into other systems, quite lightweight, data is tamperproof (censorproof or monitoring-proof is harder), transmission encrypted by default should help tho.
+simple to use, composable, robust, swift, easy to figure out and debug and incorporate into other systems, quite lightweight, data is tamperproof (censorproof or monitoring-proof is harder), transmission encrypted by default

 Non-goals: permanent, anonymous, the fastest evar, does everything all on its own, replaces everything in teh world